front-commerce/developers.front-commerce.com/source/docs/advanced/theme/route-dispatcher.md

     See [Loaders](/docs/advanced/graphql/slim-down-resolvers-with-loaders.html) documentation to learn how to instantiate your loader and add it to your GraphQL context.
     </blockquote>

-Once you've done these three steps, you should be able to test that everything works as expected by using the GraphQL Playground at http://localhost:4000/playground and executing the following query:
+Once you've done, you should be able to test that everything works as expected by using the GraphQL Playground at http://localhost:4000/playground and executing the following query:

 ```gql
 {